7 Classification Using k-Nearest Neighbors

 Feature Scaling for kNN

-To ensure that all numerical features contribute equally to distance calculations, we apply min-max scaling.
-This technique rescales each feature to the \([0,1]\) range using the minimum and maximum values calculated from the training set.
+To ensure that all numerical variables contribute equally to distance calculations, we apply min–max scaling.
+This technique rescales each variable to the \([0, 1]\) range based on the minimum and maximum values computed from the training set.
 The same scaling parameters are then applied to the test set to prevent data leakage:

 train_scaled = minmax(train_onehot, col = numeric_vars, min = min_train, max = max_train)